DundeeRJam/Resources/EDUKIT1/LEDS/CONTROLLING_LEDS/SCRATCH/Controlling_LEDS_Scratch.md

 ![pin 23 on](https://github.com/DundeeRJam/Resources/blob/master/Images/23_on.png)            | Giving pin 23 power and turning the yellow LED on
 ![pin 24 on](https://github.com/DundeeRJam/Resources/blob/master/Images/24_on.png)            | Giving pin 24 power and turning the green LED on

-**NOTE** To edit the code of the broadcast blocks click on the little black arrow and pick *new/edit* abnd type the text into the dialog box and press enter.
+**NOTE** To edit the code of the broadcast blocks click on the little black arrow and pick *new/edit* and type the text into the dialog box and press enter.

 Once you have copied the code above and checked to make sure it is right.
 Save the file and call it LED_on

 ## Running The Code
 You are now ready to run the code.
 You can do this by clicking on the green flag.
-You should now see your LED's light up.
+You should now see your LEDs light up.

 ## Challenge
-You have managed to turn the LED's on.
+You have managed to turn the LEDs on.
 Now try and turn them off.
 Save your code in a seperate file.